 “While internists typically diagnose and treat medical problems of greater complexity than family practitioners in both the office and hospital settings, family practitioners typically provide more ‘well-patient’ services in the office setting and don’t treat as many hospitalized patients,” Dr. Remakus explains.

-He stresses that this is a generalization, as family practitioners do also treat some seriously ill patients and patients with complex problems, while internists can also treat patients who are essentially healthy.
+He stresses that this is a generalization as family practitioners do also treat some seriously ill patients and patients with complex problems.
+On the other hand, internists can also treat patients who are essentially healthy.

 “Internal medicine residents take care of hospitalized patients for three years, with ample training in emergency medicine, critical care, and medical sub-specialty care,” Dr. Remakus explains.
-“Family practice residents usually receive approximately one year of that same inpatient training, and then split the remaining two years of training among pediatrics, OB/GYN, and other outpatient medical disciplines.”
+“Family practice residents usually receive approximately one year of that same inpatient training and then split the remaining two years of training among pediatrics, OB/GYN, and other outpatient medical disciplines.”
 He also adds that internal medicine residents typically have a more rigorous call schedule, though this isn’t always the case.

-While these are the general differences between the two, keep in mind that residencies may vary based on a number of factors.
+While these are the general differences between the two, keep in mind that a resident physician’s experience will depend on a number of factors.

 “Residency programs for both internal medicine and family medicine vary somewhat depending on their location, and the scope of training may be different in rural versus urban settings and in different regions of the country,” Dr. Doggett points out.

-Lastly, the ability for a physician to further specialize lends itself more to internal medicine than it does family medicine, according to Dr. Girgis.
-“Internists can extend their training into a whole host of specialties, while the choices for family physicians are limited.”
+Lastly, the ability to further specialize lends itself more to internal medicine than it does family medicine, according to Dr. Girgis.
+“Internists can extend their training into a whole host of specialties, while the choices for family physicians are limited,” she says.

 Internal medicine vs. family medicine: Comparing skill sets

-“Internal medicine residents spend more time in hospital settings learning to care for adults with complex medical problems.
-Their depth of experience in this setting is greater than that of most family physicians,” Dr. Doggett explains.
-“Family physicians have a broader scope, and usually feel comfortable caring for people of all ages and types of problems.”
-She adds that in her experience, family medicine doctors do more outpatient procedures like skin biopsies, IUD placement, and joint injections.
-They also tend to have more training in women’s health and pediatrics as well as certain specialties like orthopaedics.
+“Family physicians have a broader scope,” Dr. Doggett explains, “and usually feel comfortable caring for people of all ages and types of problems.”
+She adds that in her experience, family physicians do more outpatient procedures like skin biopsies, IUD placement, and joint injections.
+They also tend to have more training in women’s health and pediatrics as well as certain specialties, such as orthopedics.

 Both types of physicians encounter a variety of conditions in different types of patients.
-No two shifts are the same, so critical-thinking skills as crucial for both internists and family physicians, which makes sense given both providers must assess a completely new set of symptoms with each patient.
+The US Department of Labor lists critical-thinking skills as crucial for both internists and family physicians, which makes sense given both providers must assess a completely new set of symptoms with each patient.
 Internists tend to face more serious ailments, so the ability to work under pressure is also imperative.
 Family physicians must also possess strong relational skills as they often form bonds with patients and their families over time.

 Weighing your options

-But before choosing a specialty, you must first choose the school from which you’ll acquire your training.
-Learn more about the factors you should consider when weighing you options in our article, “How to Choose a Medical School: 9 Things to Evaluate Before Accepting.”
+Learn more about how to compare options in our article, “How to Choose a Medical School: 9 Things to Evaluate Before Accepting.”